madoibito80/NetAdapt/README.md

 # NetAdapt: Platform-Aware Neural Network Adaptation for Mobile Applications
 https://arxiv.org/abs/1804.03230

-This is our Implementation of NetAdapt.
+This is our implementation of NetAdapt.

 ## useage
 - python netadapt.py pretrain ...
 Training and saving the MobileNet will start.